mir-ashiq/travel-flask/README.md

   - **Places & Packages:** Add/edit/delete destinations and tour packages.
   - **Bookings:** View, confirm, or reject bookings.
 Status changes trigger email notifications.
   - **Testimonials:** Approve or reject testimonials before they appear on the site.
-  - **Gallery:** Upload and manage images.
+  - **Gallery:** Upload and manage images and videos (with validation).
   - **Users:** Manage user accounts and permissions.
+Reset passwords and impersonate users.
-  - **Site Settings:** Update site name, contact info, branding, and social links.
+  - **Site Settings:** Update site name, contact info, branding, hero slides, and social links.
   - **Email Templates:** Edit email content for all notifications.
   - **Support Tickets:** Respond to user queries and update ticket status.
-  - **Import/Export:** Download bookings/packages as CSV or PDF.
+  - **Import/Export:** Download bookings/packages/testimonials/users as CSV or PDF.
 Import users/packages from CSV.
 - **Logs:** View email logs and activity logs for auditing.
+- **Quick Actions:** Approve/reject/confirm/cancel directly from the list view with one click.
+- **Inline Editing:** Edit key fields directly in the list view.
+- **Details Modal:** View record details in a modal popup.
+- **Dark Mode:** Toggle dark mode in the admin panel.
+- **Notifications:** See real-time counts of new bookings and tickets.
+- **Analytics:** View bookings by region, revenue, and ticket status charts.

 ---